godotengine/godot-docs/classes/class_rigidbody2d.rst

 If you need to override the default physics behavior or add a transformation at runtime, you can write a custom force integration.
 See :ref:`custom_integrator<class_RigidBody2D_property_custom_integrator>`.

+The center of mass is always located at the node's origin without taking into account the :ref:`CollisionShape2D<class_CollisionShape2D>` centroid offsets.

 Properties
 ----------